Greatest Literature banner

 What's missing

 These questions are, naturally, speculative.
 They're unsupported by the text alone.
-But they do arise from the literary and social context.
+But they arise from the literary and social context.
 Surely they must have arisen in the minds of the poem's early readers during Britain's deadly wars of the time when young men were being brought home in boxes.

 I can hear the protests continuing: this poem is about just what the title says it's about.
 "To an Athlete Dying Young" is just pointing how such a tragedy is marked, how an accomplished life goes on in people's memory when death comes early, regardless of the cause of death.